Echack/CSU-Senior-Project/docs/Test Plan Document.md

 - **Laptop**
 - **The Software I am using is Virtual Studio Code**
 - **CSU WIRELESS is my Network**
-- **Tools**: I will be using a live server from Virtual Studio Code to Google Chrome.
-This will change in the future.
+- **Tools**: I will be using a live server from Virtual Studio Code.
+I am also using Firebase for the authentification part of my project.

 ---